-Francois Hollande Fast Facts
+Francois Hollande Fast Facts | CNN

 January 25, 2014 - Announces the end of his seven-year relationship with journalist Valerie Trierweiler.

+December 1, 2016 - Announces he will not seek a second term in office.

-May 14, 2017 - Emmanuel Macron is sworn in as the new president of France.
+May 14, 2017 - Hollande leaves office as Emmanuel Macron is sworn in as the new president of France.

+April 11, 2018 - His book about his time in office, Les leçons du pouvoir de François Hollande (The Lessons of Power of Francois Hollande), is published.

+July 2019 - Testifies as a witness in a Brazilian corruption investigation involving Gripen fighter jets.